 How do they get to the customer in each of these places?

-In Australia, we have our own warehouse, which is our St. Peters warehouse that a lot of our customers would have seen.
+In Australia, we have our own warehouse, which is our Yenorra warehouse that some of our customers would have seen.
 But in every other country, we have professional warehousing and delivery companies to look after the warehousing for us.
-And, they will get our orders electronically and ship the orders out every day when we get them in.
+They receive our orders electronically and ship the orders out as soon as we get them.

 To go from having an idea to getting a guitar ready to sell probably takes about 12 months.
-The process that we normally go through is we will come up with a couple of ideas or some suggestions that our customers might've made to us, and then, we make some mock-up pictures of those guitars with different pickups and different features.
+The process that we normally go through is, that we will come up with a couple of ideas or some suggestions that our customers might've made to us, and then we make some mock-up pictures of those guitars with different pickups and different features.
 Then we'll send those out to our customers so that they can tell us what they like and dislike.

 The factory will make a sample, which takes a couple of months, and our QC will quality control that sample.
 After QC has quality controlled that sample, we might get back to them with a couple of changes or adjustments, for example, we might need a higher neck angle, or a lower action, or thicker body, or thinner body.
 After all those changes have been made, it goes into production.
 From going into production, it probably takes about three to four months to be produced, and then finally, about one month to ship it to the destination country: Australia, New Zealand, the UK, or the USA.